 FUNDING AREAS: Environment, Education, Humanitarian Causes, Arts and Culture, Health

-OVERVIEW: Michael Walrath and his wife Michelle move their philanthropy through the Walrath Family Foundation, whose grantmaking revolves around the issues of education, the environment and humanitarian causes.
+OVERVIEW: Michael Walrath and his wife Michelle do their grantmaking through the Walrath Family Foundation, whose grantmaking prioritizes education, the environment, and humanitarian causes.

 EDUCATION: The Walraths have supported their mutual alma mater University of Richmond.
 Michelle is an active member of the community at Holy Child Academy, where her 3 children attend school.
 The couple steadily support the school.

 ENVIRONMENT: The Walraths have lent their support to organizations like Grassroots Environmental Education, Food & Water Watch, and the Peconic Land Trust.
 Michelle is an environmentalist and very much into wellness and well-being.
 In addition to a Master's in elementary education, she has a degree in teaching yoga.

 HUMANITARIAN CAUSES: The Walraths support a number of organizations leading the fight against genocide, including Genocide Intervention, United to End Genocide, and Save Darfur.
 They also donated to Smile Train, which sends oral surgeons to developing countries to help children with cleft palates.

 HEALTH: Past grantees include Breast Cancer Research Fund and Memorial Sloan Kettering.

 ARTS & CULTURE: In 2008, the couple co-founded Atlas Films.
 Though for-profit, the organization’s mission is to educate about social issues and inspire change through the creation of feature-length documentaries.
 Their first film, Tapped, looked at the bottled water industry’s effects on health, pollution, and climate change, and their second, Fed Up, tackled childhood obesity.
 The Montauk Playhouse has also received a number of grants from the Walraths.